-An appeal must be requested by obtaining a suspension appeal form from the office of Admissions and Records and bringing or mailing the completed form along with a copy of a transcript reflecting all previous college work to the Vice President for Student Affairs and Institutional Advancement prior to the last day of the regular registration period as indicated in the official college calendar for the semester which the student wishes to enter.
-Appeals will be heard by the Committee beginning at 8:30 a.m. on the day before classes begin each semester, except summer.
-Appeals for summer term are scheduled prior to the term.
-The student should confirm the date with the Office of the Vice President for Student Affairs prior to June 1.
-The student should report to the Office of the Vice President for Student Affairs and Institutional Advancement in Ingram Administration Building.
+An appeal must be requested by obtaining a suspension appeal form from the office of Admissions and Records and bringing or mailing the completed form along with a copy of a transcript reflecting all previous college work to the Vice President for Student Affairs and Institutional Advancement prior to the day before the first day of the regular registration period as indicated in the official college calendar for the semester which the student wishes to enter.
+Appeals will be heard by the Committee beginning at 8:30 a.m. on the day before the first day of regular registration each semester.
+The student should confirm the date with the Office of the Vice President for Student Affairs at 393-1690.
+The student should report to the cafeteria in Forrester Student Center by 8:30 a.m. on the day of appeals.
 The Student Affairs Committee reserves the right to alter the date for appeals based upon the number of appeals to be heard.